Hall, Mary Louise Brown (1860-1932)(2 of 6)

 Medium: A mixture of water color, pastel, and chalk applied on top of a gelatin photographic print

 Description, front: The retoucher has added color and texture to this portrait using chalk, pastels, and watercolor.
 They have skillfully rendered the velvet texture of the maroon chair and black shawl.
-They have added a whimsical background with fanciful arabesques and stripped paneling.
+They have added a whimsical background with fanciful arabesques and striped paneling.
 The addition of color to the child’s blue eyes, the gold necklace, and the shoulder ornament are also notable.

 Description, back: Handwritten in large elaborate cursive is “Hall”.

 Date: The original carte de visite that was used to reproduce this crayon portrait was created between June 5, 1864 and 1866 by Bryan R. Johnson (illustrated above).
-Kathleen O’Brien Balestrini, a descendant of Gilbert Pine Hall, reported that this crayon portrait and a companion crayon portrait of Gilbert Pine Hall (Mary Louise Brown Hall’s husband, illustrated below) was commissioned by Mary Louise Brown Hall sometime after her marriage to Gilbert in 1882.
+Kathleen O’Brien Balestrini, a descendant of Gilbert Pine Hall, reported that this crayon portrait and a companion crayon portrait of Gilbert Pine Hall (Mary Louise Brown Hall’s husband, illustrated below) were commissioned by Mary Louise Brown Hall sometime after her marriage to Gilbert in 1882.

 Condition: This crayon portrait is in very good condition.